MaWoe/liskov-and-abstract-factory/README.md

 }
 ```

 Remember: According to above definition of the abstract factory pattern the concrete classes have a common "theme" or let's simply say: They are family.
-The data provider knows exactly which public properties exist on the data holder and how to set them up.
+The data provider knows exactly which public properties exist on the data holder and how to set them up (the same is true for the serializer which has to read those properties from the data holder).

 ### The conflict